WUSTL-Biol4220/home/course_project.md

 - Pipeline features and datasets approved by the instructor by **Wed, Oct 27, 2021**
 - Students will present their work to the class on **Mon, Dec 06, 2021**
 - Grading of project repositories will begin on **Mon, Dec 13, 2021**

----

-### Pipeline manual

-Create short manual entries for your two (or more) custom pipeline steps.
-These entries should define the usage and behavior the scripts in a comparable detail to the entries in this document (`course_project.md`).

----

-### Analysis report

-Write a 1-2 page report (12pt font, single-spaced) that summarizes your research findings.
-At a minimum, report should contain these components:

-1. An overview of your pipeline, the pipeline features, and the analysis results.
-2. A detailed description of the custom pipeline features that you added to the project, why they might be interesting or useful, and any challenges you encountered introducing those features.
-3. A discussion of how your analysis output (results) differed depending on what settings/datasets you analyzed, and how those differences might influence what biological hypotheses are supported or rejected.
-For example, an analysis run under Settings-A might cause our methods to infer high proportions of nonsynonymous substitutions relative to synonymous substitutions, while Settings-B might cause our methods to infer roughly equal proportions of nonsynonymous and synonymous substitutions.
-Do Settings-A and Settings-B support conflicting biological scenarios?
-Why is it important to compare results using both settings?

 <!--